Monkeys seen ‘injured and terrified’ in blood-soaked plane crates heading to UK labs

 Long-tailed macaques are the main primate species used in toxicology tests for drugs and chemicals by research organisations for pharmaceutical and chemical companies, as well as by universities.
 Dogs, pigs and rodents are also used.

-Toxicity testing involves placing monkeys in restraining devices and dosing them with drugs or chemicals through a tube inserted into their stomachs (gavaging) or injected, often without anesthetic, or inhaled.
-This may be daily, and studies show side-effects include vomiting, convulsing, internal bleeding and death.
+Toxicity testing involves placing monkeys in restraining devices and dosing them with drugs or chemicals through a tube inserted into their stomachs (gavaging).
+The substances may also be injected, often without anesthetic, or inhaled.
+This may be daily, and studies show side effects include vomiting, convulsing, internal bleeding and death.

 Importing monkeys is quicker and easier than breeding them in the UK, insiders say.

-The Freedom of Information replies revealed that one animal, imported on 28 May, suffered an anal prolapse — a potentially fatal condition.
+The FOI replies revealed that one animal, imported on 28 May, suffered an anal prolapse — a potentially fatal condition.

 A Belgian animal welfare inspector’s checklist stated no animals were wounded, yet photos appear to show an injured monkey with the condition.